RahwaSeifuBerhe/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00-Shell_basics
-# Task 1
+# Task 2
-command that contents list of your current directory.
+Write a script that changes the working directory to the user’s home directory.